Urban-Software-Institute-GmbH/ckanext-restricted/README.rst

 Forking Explained
 -----------------

-This plugin was forked in order to adapt the code to work with the YAML schema we are using.
+This plugin was forked for two reasons:

+The main reason is to adapt the code to work with the YAML schema we are using.

 In the original implementation, the plugin expects the restriction data to be saved like this: